JacksonBurns/astartes/README.md

 )
 ```

-To see a complete example of using `train_test_split_molecules` with actual chemical data, take a look in the `examples` directory.
+To see a complete example of using `train_test_split_molecules` with actual chemical data, take a look in the `examples` directory and the brief [companion paper](https://github.com/JacksonBurns/astartes/raw/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf).

 Configuration options for the featurization scheme can be found in the documentation for [`AIMSim`](https://vlachosgroup.github.io/AIMSim/README.html#currently-implemented-fingerprints) though most of the critical configuration options are shown above.